algofaktura/easy_dc_rust/README.md

 *Planar embedding of a cube and a discocube. from the set of all graphs G, where the order of G is of the ***Uncentered octahedral numbers*** [A130809](https://oeis.org/A130809), only the first two instances shown above; n[0] and n[1] are planarly embeddable i.e., it can be represented on a two-dimensional surface without any of its edges crossing.*

 This algorithm is an artist's rendering of a graph object using programming as a language (versus painting or singing about a mountain) and means by which to describe the body of his muse (a graph object) as an endless contour drawing (Hamiltonian cycle).
-After thousands of studies, drawings, and a little math: this is a story of how moving towards specific aethetic goals also yields results.
+After thousands of studies, drawings, and a little math: this is a story of how solving specific aethetic goals can yield results.
 When a graph becomes an artist's muse, how does the artist go about rendering their vision as a painter paints a portrait and makes it their own?
  Art studies forms, the curvature of the neck as it disappears into the back, the color in the foreground, so luminous, relegating all things beyond to irrelevance.
 So in this project, I studied the discocube as a body, where each turn was conceptualized not as a discrete math object but as movement of the body, resulting in more doodles and sketches than pages of equations.
 The result is a family of algorithms for solving various types of hamiltonian cycles (always turning, etc...), of which this repo is the simplest and most descriptive.

 ![Hauy's wooden crystal models](imgs/hauyCabinett.png?raw=true "Hauy's wooden crystal models")